ambeckley/Translate-Mass-Amounts-of-Text/README.md

 # Translate-Mass-Amounts-of-Text
-Uses unofficial google translate API for python to perform translate on a large quantity of text
+Uses unofficial google translate API for python to perform translate on a large quantity of text.

+Maintains coherency of text by using common english sentence endings when dividing text into chunks to be translated, such as: '!', '.', '?', '\n'

 Usage: